-(passband) Butterworth filter.
-If you need to specify a custom filter,
+Butterworth filter.
+If you need to specify a custom filter, use the

 Prefiltering data can help remove high-frequency noise or low-frequency disturbances (drift).
 The latter application is an alternative to subtracting linear trends from the data, as described in Handling Offsets and Trends in Data.

 In addition to minimizing noise, prefiltering lets you focus your model on specific frequency bands.
 The frequency range of interest often corresponds to a passband over the breakpoints on a Bode plot.
 For example, if you are modeling a plant for control-design applications, you might prefilter the data to specifically enhance frequencies around the desired closed-loop bandwidth.

 Prefiltering the input and output data through the same filter does not change the input-output relationship for a linear system.
 However, prefiltering does change the noise characteristics and affects the estimated noise model of the system.

 To get a reliable noise model in the app, instead of prefiltering the data, set

 To get a reliable noise model at the command line, instead of prefiltering the data, specify